Russia bombards Ukraine with drones and missiles a day before planned peace talks

 Rutte addressed the Ukrainian parliament during his visit and said that countries in the military alliance "are ready to provide support quickly and consistently” as peace efforts drag on.

-Since last summer, NATO members have provided 75% of all missiles supplied to the front, and 90% of those used for Ukraine's air defense, he said.
+Since last summer, NATO members have provided 75% of all missiles, and 90% of those used for Ukraine's air defense, under a financial arrangement whereby alliance countries buy American weapons to give to Ukraine, he said.

 European countries, fearing Moscow's ambitions, see their own future security as being on the line in Ukraine.